 Day 1: Amman Airport - Amman

 Our representative will meet you upon arrival at Amman Airport and assist with your visa to Jordan.
-After, meet our driver for transfer to Amman for overnight at 3* hotel.
+After, meet our driver for transfer to Amman for dinner and overnight at 4* hotel.

 Breakfast at the camp, then spend the day exploring Little Petra – a hidden gem that many travellers overlook.
 Although this is a much smaller version of Petra, it offers an intimate and mystical view of the day-to-day life of the ancient Nabataean's.
 It is believed to be a resting place for the ancient caravans traveling along the spice route.
 Enter the site through a narrow gorge called Siq al-Baird to view the tombs, temples, and dining halls.
 Near Little Petra, continue exploring the ancient Neolithic settlement of Beidha believed to date back to 7000 BC.It was an obvious location to choose as it occupied naturally defended ground, plentifully supplied with water from a nearby spring.
 Today one can still see the remains of walls of the early houses and plastered floors.
 Towards evening, return to the mobile camp for dinner and overnight.

 After breakfast at the camp, get ready for a 4x4 adventure to El Hai, an area high above Petra overlooking the village of Wadi Musa far below.
 The views from this peak are absolutely amazing!
-Take some time to explore the area and the ancient ruins and then return to enjoy another Bedouin night under the stars at the mobile camp.
+Take some time to explore the area and the ancient ruins and then return to Petra for dinner and overnigth at 4* hotel

 Day 8: Petra - Wadi Rum